Atlas975/Notes/OperatingSystems/Computer_memory.md

 - Note that allocating across buddies for a single request is not allowed, a 512 byte block cannot be allocated alonside a 2K byte block

 ![[Pasted image 20221126231842.png|450]]

-> blue areas between indicate fragmentation
+- Blue areas in-between indicate fragmentation

 ## Buddy freeing
 - Blocks from different parents cannot be coalesced, this also requires all leaf nodes to be freed before a join can occur for a parent level